Hey! Want to obtain some of my artwork while supporting the radio show I work on and the station I'm part of?

 Outside my normal duties on the air and behind the scenes, I've had the opportunity to contribute my services to our listener-supported station's fundraising efforts.
 Listeners who pledged their support to WBAI during certain fund drive episodes of our show have received original artwork or t-shirts of my own design as thank-you gifts.

 For further information about Off the Hook, see the show's Wikipedia entry.
 The show is archived and podcast via its official site, which contains MP3s of every episode ever as well as instructions for listening live over the air and online.
-There is also the stream page at WBAI, which contains more streaming formats and a Flash player.
+There is also a live player at WBAI's site.

 Trivia alert: here's a blog post I wrote about our opening theme song.